How to Fix WIFI Icon is Missing on Windows 11?

 Running the Network Adapter Troubleshooter

 6. Wait for the troubleshooter to finish scanning your system and look for any problems.
 If it has detected any problems, you will be shown the issue.
-If it is something the troubleshooter can fix, there will be an option provided otherwise you will be only shown the details of the problem that you can use to resolve the issue on your own.
+If it is something the troubleshooter can fix, there will be an option provided.
+Otherwise, you will be only shown the details of the problem that you can use to resolve the issue on your own.

 Check WiFi Adapter

-1. First of all, open up the Windows Settings app again by pressing Windows key + I.
+1. First of all, open up the Windows Settings app again by pressing the Windows key + I.

-2. On the left hand side of the Settings window, switch to the Network and Internet tab.
+2. On the left-hand side of the Settings window, switch to the Network and Internet tab.

 Windows Settings